mcroning/PRProp3D/README.md

 _temperature K_: Temperature in Kelvin.

+_ordinary refractive index_: Typical ordinary refractive index for BaTiO<sub>3</sub> (data available from various sources)

-_refractive index_: Crystal refractive index.
-For BaTiO<sub>3</sub>, 2.4 (data available from various sources, with slight differences between ordinary and extraordinary indices).
+_extraordinary refractive index_: Typical extraordinary refractive index for BaTiO<sub>3</sub> (data available from various sources)

+_crystal axis angle wrt z_: Crystal axis angle with respect to longitudinal z.

 _dark intensity_: Equivalent optical intensity accounting for thermally ionized carriers.
 This intensity accounts for dark decay of the gratings.
 Normalized to the sum of the average peak intensity I<sub>0</sub> of the beams.
 (See appendix A)